Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 So we went back to exhaust our wordlist, to no avail.
 None of the combinations in the present wordlist worked, and we couldn't find another seemingly relevant keyword on the page.

-So Posix went to ask the staff this time, asking for permission to blindly bruteforce (as we only used the wordlist just now, it wasn't as blind).
+So Posix went to ask the staff this time, asking for permission to blindly bruteforce (as we only used the word cloud just now, it wasn't as blind).

 ![Permission to Bruteforce, Sir!](../assets/stack-the-flags-2020/cloud1.png)
 <center><i>Permission to Bruteforce, Sir!</i></center>